firstlawrobotics/doom-agent/stock/stock-writeup.md

 ### Discount Factor
 ![Discount Factor](https://raw.githubusercontent.com/firstlawrobotics/doom-agent/master/stock/Save/dtl_stock/defend_the_line.cfg%20Discount%20Factor%20Test_line.png)

+Performance converges in all cases towards firing blingly straightforward, or rarely, spinning in a circle while firing.
+Any attempts at modifying hyper-parameters had no effect on improving performance.

-# Defend_the_line.wad - Stock Q-Learning, No Moving Enemies
+# Defend the Line - Stock Q-Learning, No Moving Enemies

 To address the problems caused by moving enemies wandering into the agent's blind firing path, I removed their ability to move.
 This forced the agent to learn that it needed to turn, but did not teach anything that looked like accuracy.
 The 12 frame skip continued to limit performance.

 [![](https://j.gifs.com/gZOY8G.gif)](http://www.youtube.com/watch?v=U51vwBFBj2s "Defend the Line Stationary")

 Additionally, the unlimited ammo and lack of penalty for missing continued to encourage blind fire.
+As shown, scores increases a significant amount but did not converge in 25 epochs.

 ### Learning Rate
 ![Learning Rate](https://raw.githubusercontent.com/firstlawrobotics/doom-agent/master/stock/Save/dtl_sta/defend_the_line.cfg%20Learning%20Rate%20Test_line.png)

 ### Discount Factor
 ![Discount Factor](https://raw.githubusercontent.com/firstlawrobotics/doom-agent/master/stock/Save/dtl_sta/defend_the_line.cfg%20Discount%20Factor%20Test_line.png)

+# Basic Generalization

 Below is a demonstration of basic generalization back to the original problem with moving enemies, using the model trained on stationary enemies.